BamBam: Endorsements

 In 2020, BamBam was selected as the face of the new 5G campaign by AIS, the major mobile network operator in Thailand, along with Blackpink's Lisa.
 On November 10, 2020, he became the new ambassador for the life simulation video-game The Sims 4, while on December 14, he released a new song, "Beat Your Best", to promote BK drinks.

 On January 8, 2022, BamBam was selected as global ambassador for the NBA's Golden State Warriors.
 He then released the song "Wheels Up", featuring Oakland-based rapper Mayzin, during halftime of the Warriors' home game against the Los Angeles Lakers at Chase Center in San Francisco on April 7.
 He also partnered with Golden State, New Style Media Group and Fanatics on limited-edition T-shirts, sweatshirts and other merchandise.

 On August 11, 2022, Toyota Motor Thailand launched his new Yaris bringing in BamBam as a presenter.
 In 2023, he was selected as Mind Bridge Youth line 23FW ambassador in South Korea.
 In January 2024, BamBam became Xiaomi Redmi Note 13 series Southeast Asia ambassador.

+In 2026, BamBam was chosen as brand ambassador for Thai perfume brand Janua's Scents of Soul Collection, whose first batch of 300,000 bottles sold out within a month of its launch, and signed a partnership with Adidas Thailand.